CharlesAD/BBC_Assessment_Blackjack/README.md

 Game/Project Assumptions

-1) if a player draws an ace while his current hand total is equal to 11 or greater, they will choose for their Ace card to be of value 1
+1) If a player draws an ace while his current hand total is equal to 11 or greater, they will choose for their Ace card to be of value 1

 2) There is only one dealer and one player